About Mohs Surgery

 What does Mohs stand for?

-Mohs surgery was named after Dr. Frederic Mohs, a surgeon who pioneered the treatment in the 1930s.
+Mohs surgery was named after Dr. Frederic Mohs, a surgeon who pioneered the treatment at The University of Wisconsin in the 1930s.
 Initially, Dr. Mohs removed tumors by applying a chemical, zinc oxide paste, to the tumor.
 The tissue was then removed and processed.
 The technique was performed over a few days.
 As the process evolved, surgeons eliminated the chemical treatment and removed fresh tissue which could be processed within a few hours and allowed the surgery and reconstruction to be performed in the same day.

 Plan Your Procedure